 His political commentary and features have appeared in The San Diego Union-Tribune, North County Times, La Prensa San Diego, and at least 20 other publications.
 Daniel currently works in Real Estate in La Jolla, California.

 Mason St. Clair

-He can’t stand recumbents, loves one speeds, but also has and loves touring and racing bikes (he’s got a Colnago Super that goes back to 1978).
-“Take care and keep those wheels a rollin’.”
+He can’t stand recumbents, loves one speed, but also has and loves touring and racing bikes (he’s got a Colnago Super that goes back to 1978).
+“Take care and keep those wheels a-rolling’.”

 Bradley is a writer who works for a Fortune 500 company.
-A former competitive triathlete, biathlete and bicycle racer, Bradley spends most of his free time these days fly fishing Pennsylvania’s majestic rivers and streams.
+A former competitive triathlete, biathlete, and bicycle racer, Bradley spend most of his free time these days fly fishing Pennsylvania’s majestic rivers and streams.

-Andy is president, salesman and technical consultant at Wheelcraft Bicycles in Wheeling, West Virginia.
+Andy is president, salesman, and technical consultant at Wheelcraft Bicycles in Wheeling, West Virginia.
 He and his wife, Cindy, operate the business and have two children.
-Andy has been in and out of the bicycle business for the since 1983.
+Andy has been in and out of the bicycle business since 1983.